Randy Demmer: 2008

 In 2008, he unsuccessfully sought the Republican Party's endorsement to run for the United States House of Representatives in Minnesota's 1st congressional district.

 2010

 In December 2009, he announced that he would again seek the Republican Party's endorsement for the congressional seat in 2010, challenging incumbent Democrat Tim Walz.
 On April 17, 2010, he received the GOP endorsement.
-Also running are Independence Party nominee Steven Wilson and Party Free candidate Lars Johnson.